boyski/pmaudit/README.md

 ### pmamake

-A tiny shell wrapper which exists to document ways by which either tool can be introduced into a GNU make build.
+A tiny shell wrapper provided to document ways by which either tool could be introduced into a GNU make build.
 It's intended solely as a demo.

 ## Uses of Build Auditing